rsa17826/vex-plus-plus/readme.md

   - **settings**:

 - **undeath**: if the player collides with this block while flying bact to the spawnpoint the player will instead be revived right where the player collided with the block at. user restarts will bypass this block.

   - scalable
   - **settings**:

+- **crumbling**: if the player collides with this block the block will start to crumble and be destroyed after a certain amount of time. only respawns on death.

+  - scalable
+  - **settings**: